spawnmarvel/quickguides/apache_tomcat_and_solr/README_pageswap.md

 ![page_swap_w3wp](https://github.com/spawnmarvel/quickguides/blob/main/apache_tomcat_and_solr/images/page_swap_w3wp.png)

+Should be done for both pools.
+Supplier link, due to scan that can be interrupted.
+* Ide Time-out (minutes) = 0 to off
+* Recycling/Regular Time Interval (minutes) = 0 to off
+* The rest are for logging.

 Adding a Time Interval Recycle to IIS

 Keeping the Idle Time-out at $10,080$ minutes (7 days) is acceptable for keeping the application available, but you must add a scheduled or condition-based recycle to prevent the w3wp.exe memory from growing indefinitely and consuming the swap space.